 The interest surrounding the Idea House led to the suggestion of building a facility, where the rich LEGO culture could be shared with the general public.
 This led to the designing of the LEGO house in Billund, home of LEGO headquarters.

 The LEGO House can be conceived as a three-dimensional (3D) village of interlocking and overlapping buildings and spaces.
 It is designed to resemble a pile of white LEGO bricks built on top of each other with internal spaces for exploration and exhibition for the visitors.
-The LEGO House will consist of 8,500m² above ground and 3,400m² of basement space.
+The LEGO House consists of 8,500m² aboveground and 3,400m² of basement space.

 The main purpose of the LEGO House design is to organise the building functions into 21 white bricks, stacked on top of each other, enclosing the indoor space and topped by the Keystone Gallery, which is inspired by the classic eight-knob LEGO brick.
-The bricks will be connected with stairways, bridges and ramps.
+The bricks connect with stairways, bridges and ramps.

-The main structure of the LEGO House will be built primarily of concrete and steel with casted walls placed in the basement.
+The main structure of the LEGO House is primarily built of concrete and steel with casted walls placed in the basement.